Mochitto/type-config/README.md

 ## Healing a broken configuration
 The library has a method for "healing" badly formatted configurations, which is the `heal_config` method of a TypeConfig object.
 This method maintains {option: value} pairs if the option, equal sign and value are formatted correctly and the option is part of the TypeConfig object.
 This method also restores comments and whitespaces.

+Another use for this method is switching between a configuration file with type hints and one without.
+This behaviour is set by `self.type_hint`'s value and can be useful during debugging.

 The returning value is a string (the healed configuration).

 Example: